THE “IGNORANCE” OF THE ‘QELESHE’.

 So the final result after a series of etymological transformations would be

-A thorough etymological investigation of one word alone, although asking a lot of work and attention, clearly showed that Ancient Greek language is ‘genetically’ strongly connected with Albanian.
+A thorough etymological investigation of one word alone, although asking a lot of work and attention, clearly showed that Ancient Greek language is ‘genetically’ strongly connected to Albanian.

 Posted by ZEUS10 on 11.March.2008